 That ingredient always gave me pause.
 So after looking at my thousandth organic salsa, organic hummus, and every other snack known to man – I became frustrated!
 What the heck is this weird ingredient?
 This is why I am writing this post, to see what’s the deal with this all-too-common additive.

-In my head I picture lemon juice…and I wasn’t too far off, but it has an ugly secret.
+In my head I picture lemon juice…and I wasn’t too far off, but my research also popped up a few things that are of interest.

 What is Citric Acid?